ComplianceLnD

 We retain your personal data for as long as we have an ongoing legitimate business need to do so (for example, to provide you with a service you have requested, to evidence your completion of courses, or to comply with applicable legal, tax or accounting requirements).
 The criteria used to determine appropriate retention periods for personal information include:

-We comply with applicable legal requirements when we need to transfer, store or process your personal data outside the UK.
+We comply with applicable legal requirements when we transfer, store or process personal data outside the UK or European Economic Area (EEA).

 Under UK data protection laws, we can only transfer your personal data to a country outside the UK where: the UK government has decided the particular country ensures an adequate level of protection of personal data (known as an ‘adequacy regulation’) further to Article 45 of the UK GDPR; there are appropriate safeguards in place, together with enforceable rights and effective legal remedies for you; or a specific exception applies under relevant data protection law.
 Accordingly, if we transfer your personal data from the UK to: